mithril-security/aicert/docs/docs/getting-started/get-started.md

 }
 ```

 This contains the SHA1 hash of our GitHub repository commit provided in the AICert config file, which contains our finetuning code and dataset.
-The end user could then check this against the SHA1 hash value of the official GitHub repository.
+The end user can then check this against the SHA1 hash value of the official GitHub repository.